❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 _10

-This input block shows the standard kafka configuration options that specify the broker, topics, and consumer group to use.
+This input block shows the standard kafka configuration options under the kafka element, these specify the broker, topics, and consumer group to use.
 The following three lines are the Ockam-specific additions that allow this input source to receive and process end-to-end encrypted data streams:

-• ockam_allow_producer: the attribute that needs to exist on the other node before allowing each node to establish a trusted channel between each other.
+• allow_producer: the attribute that needs to exist on the other node before allowing each node to establish a trusted channel between each other.

-• ockam_relay: the name of the relay to connect this node to.
+• relay: the name of the relay to connect this node to.

-• ockam_enrollment_ticket: the enrollment ticket to use to admit this node into the Ockam Orchestrator project.
+• enrollment_ticket: the enrollment ticket to use to admit this node into the Ockam Orchestrator project.

 _10